Fibromyalgia is a complex, often misdiagnosed, condition.

 Cannabinoids have been shown to be effective in the suppression of pain.
 Cannabis, which contains numerous cannabinoids and terpenes, can be used to supplement an endocannabinoid deficiency, as well as manage other symptoms, such as depression and insomnia.
 It’s one medicine for multiple symptoms of fibromyalgia.

 A 2007 study in the Journal of Neurology found that cannabis can help with the suppression of neurological pain (pain caused by damage to the nerves).
-Cannbinoid therapy was compared to other neuropathy treatments and it more than measured up in terms of efficacy.
+Cannabinoid therapy has better efficacy than many conventional treatments, according to patients.

 This was told within the results of a survey conducted by the National Pain Foundation.
 The survey compared cannabis efficacy to Lyrica, Cymbalta and Savella, which are all pharmaceutical treatments for fibromyalgia.